 A prominent solicitor has said that reform of the Family Courts will not work without proper funding because a lack of resources is the fundamental problem that needs to be addressed.

-Graeme Fraser, Head of the Family department at Finchley-based OGR Stock Denton LLP and Chair of Resolution’s Cohabitation committee, made the comments after widespread criticism of the Family Courts on a number of fronts from MPs.
+Graeme Fraser, Head of the Family department at Finchley-based OGR Stock Denton Solicitors and Chair of Resolution’s Cohabitation committee, made the comments after widespread criticism of the Family Courts on a number of fronts from MPs.

 More than 120 parliamentarians have written to the Government calling for an inquiry into how victims of domestic abuse are treated.